 \section{Conclusion}

-The property that elastic wave absorption depends on frequency in a linear way around room temperature is remarkable as it seems to be universal across applications as diverse as seismology, seismics, subbottom acoustics, and medical ultrasound.
+It is remarkable that elastic wave absorption depends on frequency in a linear way around room temperature universally across applications as diverse as seismology, seismics, subbottom acoustics, and medical ultrasound.

-Such absorption is the result of a large number of relaxation processes combined, expressed by a weighted multiple relaxation integral over frequency or over time.
-Only a particular weighting will model power-law absorption.
-It is however hard to argue physically why this particular weighting of the various contributions over relaxation frequency or relaxation time should occur.
-We have argued here based on properties of seawater as well as of glasses that the Arrhenius expression for activation energy is fundamental for these processes.
+Such absorption is the result of a large number of relaxation processes, expressed by a weighted relaxation integral over frequency or over time.
+It is however hard to argue physically why the particular weighting that gives rise to power-law absorption, should occur.
+We have argued here, based on properties of atomic and molecular clusters, proteins, and glasses that an energy landscape formulation is fundamental.
+Further the Arrhenius expression for activation energy, despite being formally derived in statistical mechanics, is often valid.
 This enables the transformation of the multiple relaxation formulation to an integral over energies in an energy landscape.

-The formulation derived here is not common in ultrasonics and seismics, but is found to be equivalent to an independently developed derivation in soft glassy rheology, and also agrees with measurements in glassy media.
+A macroscopic property, absorption, is linked to properties at the mesoscale level, the shape of the energy landscape.
 The interesting case of linearly increasing absorption corresponds to a flat activation energy distribution, i.e., all energies are equally probable.
-It is still an open question why a flat energy distribution seems to indicate a form of equilibrium in many materials, while it is not the case in others like for instance the shear wave response in tissue.
+A flat energy distribution indicates a form of equilibrium, and properties of the energy landscape may enable a deeper understanding of both the conditions for linearly increasing absorption with frequency as well as the origin of power-law relaxation responses in general.